 Truthfully, I was not sure of the importance of drying your dog until I spent some time working with a groomer.
 She was very clear that the dogs had to be dried thoroughly, and not just for aesthetic purposes.
 There can be some pretty significant side effects if your dog is left to dry on their own (air dry).

 I am neither a veterinarian nor a medical professional.
-The information in this article has been researched and sourced at the end of the post if required.
-All safety and medical issues or questions regarding your pet’s health or symptoms should always be brought to the attention of your veterinarian for clarification, assessment, advice, and treatment.
+The information in this article has been researched and sourced at the end of the post.
+All medical issues or questions regarding your pet’s health or symptoms should always be brought to the attention of your veterinarian for clarification, assessment, advice and treatment.